Financial-Times/origami/docs/event-parameters/page-view.md

 - Required: no **yes, if available**
 - Default: *FTSession cookie*
 - o-tracking automatic: yes
+- spoor pipeline automatic: yes

 The user's current session from membership's session API.
 If using o-tracking, this will be collected for you when available.
+The pipeline will also make an attempt to collect it from cookies.
 Otherwise you can set it on init e.g.

 ```js
 oTracking.init({